This post may contain affiliate links. Please read our disclosure policy.

 I have adjusted the recipe, decreasing the amount of tapioca (to match the ratios suggested in my old Betty Crocker’s New Picture Cook Book (1963) (affiliate link), so it should work perfectly.

-How Many Calories and WW Points in this Slow Cooker Pudding?
+How Many Calories and WW Points in this Slow Cooker Tapioca Pudding?

-According to my calculations, each serving has 154 calories and:
+According to my calculations, each serving has about 154 calories.

 9 SmartPoints (Green plan)